 OBJECTIVE OF CLUE: The object of the game is to solve the mystery of the murder by answering these three questions.
 What did they use to commit the murder?
 Where was it done?
 And who could have done such a thing?

-NUMBER OF PLAYERS: 3-6 players
+NUMBER OF PLAYERS: For 3 to 6 players

-TYPE OF GAME: Murder Mystery Board Game
+TYPE OF GAME: Murder mystery strategy game

 The original game, dubbed Murder!, was created by Anthony E. Pratt, an English Musician, around 1944.
 Pratt and his wife Eva presented the game to Waddingtons, a board game publisher in the United Kingdom, who immediately wanted to publish the game under the name Cluedo (a conjunction of clue and the Latin word Ludo meaning “I play.”)
 Despite the patent being granted in 1947, due to wartime shortages, the game wasn’t released until 1949.
 It was simultaneously licensed to Parker Brothers for US distribution under the name Clue.